Djank/Holland-Skinner-machine/README.md

 After pressing "Enter" the user is redirected to the main program interface - the frame screen.
-Here he can see:
+The program prints:
-- the name of the current set
+- the number and name of the current set
 - the number of the frame and total number of frames in current set
-- the contents of the page
+- the contents of the frame
-- one or more pairs of fields:
-	- for answer entry
-	- for correct answer display
+Then the program asks the user to enter answers to the question 1.
+The user may enter "?" to get a prompt: the first letter of the correct answer.

 - prompt display field
 - keyprompts:			TO DO: think about implementation
 	- exit set